-If the applicant has filed an appeal but no amended claims, the division should check whether the decision was correct in substance.
-Interlocutory revision should only be made if the decision was not correct in substance.
+If the applicant has filed an appeal but no amended claims, the division checks whether the decision was correct in substance.
+Interlocutory revision is only allowed if the decision was not correct in substance.
 A refund of the appeal fee is to be ordered if a substantial procedural violation has occurred (see E‑XII, 7.3).
-If interlocutory revision is made and new objections arise, the division should communicate these objections to the applicant as often as necessary to reach a final decision on the file; this could include holding oral proceedings (again) and/or a second refusal.
+If interlocutory revision is made and new objections arise, the division communicates these objections to the applicant as often as necessary to reach a final decision on the file; this could include holding oral proceedings (again) and/or a second refusal.

 The applicant points out in the letter of appeal that the examining division has overlooked a request for oral proceedings.

 The examining division looks at the file and notes that this was indeed the case: interlocutory revision must be made, even if it results in a further refusal after oral proceedings have been held.
 The appeal fee must be refunded.